saadeghi/daisyui/src/docs/src/routes/(docs)/docs/themes/+page.svelte.md

 - <Translate text="The first theme (<code>mytheme</code>) will be the default theme." />
 - <Translate text="<code>dark</code> theme will be the default theme for dark mode." />

-<Translate text="In the below example, I have the required colors.
+<Translate text="In the below example, I have the required default colors.
 All other colors will be generated automatically (Like the color of button when you focus on it or the color of text on a <code>primary</code> button)." />

 <div class="alert alert-info text-sm mb-2 max-w-3xl not-prose">
   <svg xmlns="http://www.w3.org/2000/svg" fill="none" viewBox="0 0 24 24" class="stroke-info-content flex-shrink-0 w-6 h-6"><path stroke-linecap="round" stroke-linejoin="round" stroke-width="2" d="M13 16h-1v-4h-1m1-4h.01M21 12a9 9 0 11-18 0 9 9 0 0118 0z"></path></svg>